Rapper Young Thug Turns Himself In To Georgia Police After Warrant For Eight Felony Charges

 Other fans offered their support on social media, believing that the arrest was unnecessary and calling on police to release him.

 The arrest comes at a difficult time for the rapper, who is currently on tour with J. Cole and had been teasing the release of a new album, On The Run.
 It was not clear if the arrest would prevent him from re-joining the tour, but he will miss at least a few dates.
 The pair were scheduled to appear in Arkansas on Wednesday and Alabama on Thursday.
-In all, there 11 more tour days in September alone, with the tour scheduled to move to Canada in mid-October.
+In all, there are 11 more tour days in September alone, with the tour scheduled to move to Canada in mid-October.
 Reports did not note whether Young Thug would be able to leave the country if he were to be released.

 Young Thug has turned himself in pic.twitter.com/bnHXRo5Te1